JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-jdbc/datasource-connection-hikaricp-libraries/index.md

 ## DataSource, Connection Pools, HikariCP and Library Landscape

-* How to connect to databases with Java through the DataSource interface
+* How to connect to databases with Java through the DataSource interface.
-* What connection pools are and how they use the DataSource interface to handle load with just a couple connections
+* What connection pools are and how they use the DataSource interface to handle load with just a couple connections.
-* HikariCP - an intro of the most popular
+* HikariCP - an intro of the most popular.
-* An overview of popular Java database libraries
+* An overview of popular Java database libraries.